-Warren S. Goldstein is Executive Director of the Center for Critical Research on Religion.
-His Ph.D. in Sociology is from the New School for Social Research.
-He teaches in the Department of Political Science at Boston College.
+Warren S. Goldstein, Executive Director of the Center for Critical Research on Religion, has a Ph.D. in Sociology is from the New School for Social Research.
 He is Co-Editor of Critical Research on Religion (SAGE Publications), Book Series Editor of “Studies in Critical Research on Religion” (Brill Academic Publishers and Haymarket Books) and Co-Chair of the American Academy of Religion Sociology of Religion Group.
-While his research aims to develop a critical sociology of religion as a “new paradigm” in the sociology of religion, he is more broadly intrested in the development of a critical paradigm in the study of religion as a whole.
+While his research aims to develop a critical sociology of religion as a “new paradigm” in the sociology of religion, he is more broadly interested in the development of a critical paradigm in the study of religion as a whole.

 For a full list of publications see: http://independent.academia.edu/WarrenGoldstein

 Goldstein, Warren S. 2009.
 “The Case for a Critical Sociology of Religion” Pp. 135-142 in Graham Cassano and Richard Dello Buono eds., Crisis, Politics and Critical Sociology.
 Leiden and Boston: Brill Academic Publishers.

 Goldstein, Warren S. 2008.
 “Teaching Sociology of Religion From a Marxist Perspective.”
 Presented at the American Sociological Association Annual Meetings.
 Revised version of 2006 contribution to ASA Teaching Guide.

 Goldstein, Warren S. 2006.
 “Ancient Judaism and Early Christianity: A Critical Dialectical/Conflict Approach to Biblical History.”
 Pp. 205-222 in Goldstein, Warren S., ed.
 Marx, Critical Theory and Religion: A Critique of Rational Choice Leiden, NL: Brill Academic Publishers.